Learn all about your body’s cannabinoid receptors and the role they play in keeping many important functions balanced and running optimally.

 By now you’ve likely heard about the natural benefits of cannabis-derived cannabinoids like CBD and how they can help keep your body balanced.
 Cannabinoids are able to elicit these balancing effects through their interactions with specialized receptor sites called cannabinoid receptors.

-Here we explore cannabinoid receptors, answering many of the questions you likely have, including:
+Here we explore these specialized receptors, answering many of the questions you likely have, including:

 - What are cannabinoid receptors?